 Benefits and Expenses Paid by Workers’ Comp

-In most states, workers’ compensation coverage pays for approved medical treatment, partial lost wages, and disability and death benefits.
-Additionally, workers’ comp may also reimburse injured employees for travel for medical treatment.
+Workers’ compensation coverage typically pays for approved medical treatment, partial lost wages, and death benefits.
 Injured workers receive benefits regardless of who was at fault in an accident or injury.
-The dollar amount, length of time, and conditions for workers’ comp benefits vary widely by state.
+The conditions for receiving workers’ comp benefits vary widely by state.
+Perhaps the most important one to note is that most states say the first steps after a workplace injury is to get medical assistance and report the incident to the business.
+Failure to do this can the employee’s claim being denied.

 Employers, or their insurers, are responsible for covering all claim-related medical care, including physical and occupational therapy.
 Depending on the state, some employers or insurance companies can require that an injured employee receives care from a specific physician or clinic.